 Speaking of traveling to your new place, having your dog in your car or van for an extended time could be the most stressful part of the move for both of you.

-They might not end up loving it, but they’ll at least get used to the feeling of being in the car and will end up being less anxious.
+They might not end up loving it, but they’ll at least get used to the feeling of being in the car and will be less anxious.
 Some other tips you can use to make car travel easier on your four-legged friend include:

 - Use a ramp to help them into the vehicle